Fifth-year head coach is the fifth coach in program history with 100 wins

 A native of St. James, N.Y., Tartamella earned his master’s degree in marketing management from St. John’s in 2004.

 A fiery competitor as a coach and athlete, Tartamella was a two-sport star at Smithtown High School, enjoying success as a basketball and baseball player.
 His success as a prep standout resulted in numerous scholarship offers before an injury ended his promising playing career and led him to coaching.

 A member of the Women’s Basketball Coaches Association (WBCA), Tartamella was invited to the Nike Villa 7 Coaches Consortium in 2010 and in 2011.
 The consortium was developed to bring together university athletic directors and the country’s elite assistant basketball coaches in an effort to prepare coaches for the next level.
 In 2013, Tartamella was invited back to the Nike Villa 7 as a panelist/speaker in Minneapolis, Minn.
 In June 2013, he was one of 32 women’s college basketball coaches to be involved in the first session of the Center for Coaching Excellence (CCE) at Columbia University.

 Tartamella and his wife, Shannon, reside in Long Island, New York.
-The couple has two sons, five-year-old Brady and J.J., born in June 2014.
+The couple has three children, six-year-old Brady, three-year-old J.J. and one-year-old Riley.